kbknapp/blog-kbknapp-dev/posts/006_ebpf_part_ii.md

 The traffic control layer gets the packet after the XDP layer, but first the kernel does some basic parsing of the packet memory and allocates a socket buffer.
-Thus the context is different from the XDP layer, so a function targetting the TC layer would look like:
+Thus the context is different from the XDP layer, so a function targeting the TC layer would look like:

 ```C
 SEC("action-drop")